Christine Azarian Pace (1899-1978)

 Birth

 Kristine Azarian, the daughter of Abraham Azarian and "Liousi" Arevian, born March 8, 1899, baptized on March 28, 1899, priest, Bishop Gomitas, godfather, Avitis Hagopian.
+(LDS film #1037106, Holy Trinity Church, Beyoghle, Istanbul)

-1. The first marriage is said t have occurred in Turkey.
+1. The first marriage is said to have occurred in Turkey.
 According to the stories, Christine and her husband were on the forced marches into Syria and her husband died during the marches.
 Christine told her nephew, Tom Blanck, that she was on the marches to Aleppo.

 The forced marches occurred in 1915/16.
 If it is true that she was married and on the marches (and there is no reason to doubt such a story) it means she was probably married for the first time at around age 16 and that she had only been a bride for a short time when her husband died.
-It also means that Christine had to have been living in Anatolia where there were roundups of Armenians (There were no roundups of female Armenians in Constantinople).
-I have not been able to find a marriage for Christine in Istanbul.
-Anna Azarian Claveloux told Christine's daughter, Ilda, that she traveled to Yerevan with Christine and their mother for the wedding.
-Ilda believes however that they went to Erzurum.
+It also means that Christine had to have been living in Anatolia where there were roundups of Armenian women (There were no roundups of female Armenians in Constantinople).

 Ilda 2002

-"Aunt Anna told me that she had traveled to Yerevan when my mother was married.
+"Aunt Anna told me that she had traveled to Yerevan* when my mother was married.
 She may have been confused with Erzurum.
 My mother never spoke to me of Sivas except in relation to Uncle Harry.
-She did, however, speak often of Erzurum
+She did, however, speak often of Erzurum.

 According to Aunt Anna, my mother's husband was shot by Turks in her house.
 They came and put all the men in one room and shot them.
 My mother escaped.
 She did say that she wandered about in the dessert for a long time, went to Aleppo and Haifa and was finally picked up by the French Foreign Legion and sent back to Istanbul."

-3. Mariano Pace 1929, see below
+3. Mariano Pace, see below.

 Print collection of Maggie Land Blanck